Hene404/SpaceMaze/README.md

 # SpaceMaze
-WebGL based game for 370 Project.
+WebGL based game for 370 Project done by Riley Dosramos and Adam Jami.